parasomni/mrrobot-chatroom/README.md

 You can now connect to the example server with `join fsociety`

+To leave a server just type `exit` in the prompt.

 Note: All files are csv files.
 Therefore it has to be a comma between every value.

 Enjoy!